 This framework is really powerful due to the diversity of available tools, that provide the best technical solution for the user.
 According to the description of FFmpeg on the official website, the reason for having such a great multimedia framework is the combination of the best free software options available.

 The FFmpeg framework offers high security and the reason for this is the seriosity of the developers when they review the code, it is always done with security in mind.

 I am very sure you will find this framework very useful when you would like to do some digital audio and video streaming or recording.
-There are many other practical thing that you can do with the help of the FFmpeg framework such as converting your wav file to an mp3 one, encode and decode your videos or even scale them.
+There are many other practical things that you can do with the help of the FFmpeg framework such as converting your wav file to an mp3 one, encode and decode your videos, or even scale them.

-According to the official website FFmpeg is able to do the followings.
+According to the official website, FFmpeg is able to do the following.

 - decode multimedia files